vikejs/vike/README.md

 import { html } from 'vite-plugin-ssr'

 export function render () {
-  // Note how the HTML is static, and `div#app-root` is empty. return html`<html>
+  // Note that the HTML is static and `div#app-root` is empty. return html`<html>
     <head>
       <title>My Website</title>